oleksii-suvorov/projTodoList/README.md

 # projTodoList
 start2imp third project

-1. Works on Linux, just type commands:
+# Works on Linux:

 git clone https://github.com/oleksii-suvorov/projTodoList.git;

 cd projTodoList/;

 sudo chmod +x autorun.sh;

 ./autorun.sh;

-insert few passwords, including db password and username, then open browser: localhost:8080
+insert a couple of times your local password, then db password and db username, then open browser: localhost:8080

-2. Or you may want separately use files SQLTableCreate.sh and tables.sql to create tables on your local machine (already made in autorun.sh script), so just install mySQL locally and type commands:
+1. Or you may want separately only create tables using files SQLTableCreate.sh and tables.sql on your local machine (already made in autorun.sh script), so just install mySQL locally and type commands:

 sudo chmod +x ./SQLTableCreate.sh;
 ./SQLTableCreate.sh